sheldonucr/ucr-eecs168-lab/lab4/README.md

 write -format verilog -output "fa_4bit_synthesized.v"
 ```

+You can check this file to see what Design Compiler has done for us.

-Now, we need to write a design constraint file.
+Furthermore, we need to write a design constraint file.

 ```
 write_sdc -nosplit "fa_4bit_const.sdc"